ygorbarboza/rxjava-android-playground/README.md

 ### Purpose

-This project it's just a study one, for playing with RxJava, RxAndroid, RxBindings, RxLifecycle and other Rx related libraries on Android, just for learning purposes
+This project is just a study one, for playing with RxJava, RxAndroid, RxBindings, RxLifecycle and other Rx related libraries on Android, just for learning purposes.

 ### What I can find here?
 Right now?
 Nothing :( but my plan is to demonstrate: